 - Independent Counsel to Fortune 500 U.K pharmaceuticals manufacturer regarding SEC and DOJ inquiry pertaining to potential FCPA violations in China.

-- Represented Fortune 500 U.S. pharmaceuticals manufacturer in connection with SEC inquiry regarding potential FCPA violations in Malaysia.
+- Represented a Fortune 500 U.S. pharmaceuticals manufacturer in connection with SEC inquiry regarding potential FCPA violations in Malaysia.

-- Represented Fortune 500 U.S. technology company in connection with SEC and internal investigation regarding potential bribery and internal control violations in Thailand.
+- Represented a Fortune 500 U.S. technology company in connection with SEC and internal investigation regarding potential bribery and internal control violations in Thailand.

 - Represented U.K. investment bank in internal investigation relating to potential FCPA and U.K. bribery act violations regarding potential hiring practices in Hong Kong.

 - Represented a leading U.S. technology and life sciences company in connection with an allegation of U.S. sanctions violations in China.